 Some of the tastiest tea herbs thrive on what my Nana (my gardening guru) called "benign neglect".
 So you're not likely to kill them - unless you really try. ;-)

-I'm not recommending that you plant your herbs just any old place, then ignore them.
-Just assuring you that growing your own herbal tea requires neither a ton of time nor an abundance of gardening know-how!
+Am I suggesting that you stick your plants in the ground, then leave them to their own devices?
+No. Just assuring you that growing your own herbal tea requires neither a ton of time nor an abundance of gardening know-how!

 Do you live in a warm-weather region of the world?
 You're lucky!
 You can start your herb garden virtually any time of year.